 Create a Behavior Tree and Blackboard.

 Create an EQS Query to find a wander location that cannot currently be seen by the bot, using a filter, and then score the possibilities according to distance from the query.
+If you cannot see EQS listed please enable the Environmental Query System in the Experimental section of your Editor Preferences.

 Test your EQS Query by creating a Blueprint of the EQS Test Pawn and setting the EQS test to your newly developed test.